 We know some parts of this website are not fully accessible:

-- Word documents and PDFs may not have structured heading and content navigation
+- Some older word documents and PDF documents may not have structured heading and content navigation

 - Some content submitted by providers (for example, posters and fliers) may not be fully accessible (for example: may include pictures of text)

 - Some images submitted by providers may lack alternative text descriptions

 - Some aspects of how the pages are set up may be less accessible to some screen readers, for example link text may be repeated or not as descriptive as it could be